Hurmath123/Vehicle-Price-Prediction/README.md

 ##  Deployment

-The project includes a `Procfile` for deployment on Heroku.
-Ensure that all necessary files are committed, and follow Heroku's deployment guidelines.
+The project can be easily deployed on render.

 ##  Resources